Join our list:

 Shaping San Francisco Hosts Artists, Researchers, and the Public

-Shaping San Francisco, chosen by the San Francisco Arts Commission "Shaping Legacy" project to examine memory and memorialization in relation to the Junipero Serra monument (one of several public monuments taken down in the wake of the May 2020 police murder of George Floyd), facilitated artist activations, community history circles, and public events from summer 2025 to March 2026 to explore this history.
+Shaping San Francisco, from March 2025–March 2026, was chosen as a Community Engagement Consultant by the San Francisco Arts Commission for the "Shaping Legacy: San Francisco Monuments and Memorials" project.
+For this case study, we examined memory and memorialization in relation to the Padre Junipero Serra monument (one of several public monuments toppled on Juneteenth 2020 in the wake of the May 2020 police murder of George Floyd) by facilitating artist activations, community history circles, and public events exploring this history.
+Four other monuments were explored by local community organizations: Christopher Columbus by California Migration Museum, Dewey Monument by SOMA Pilipinas, Francis Scott Key by Youth Speaks, and Ulysses S. Grant by American Indian Cultural District.

 Shaping San Francisco’s year-long case study of the Padre Junípero Serra statue included a folklife-based, community-led research process centered on memory-keeping practices.
 Indigenous community researchers explored everyday practices from their own cultures that carry collective knowledge.
 The researchers included members of Urban Native communities, Indigenous migrants from Latin America and the Caribbean, and urban youth.
 Their research invites reflection on how genocide, relocation, and migration continue to erode Indigenous ways of knowing, and how communities continue to protect and hold on to them.
 The process was facilitated by storyteller Adriana Camarena.